 SpaMedica is exempt from requiring Health Research Authority Approval because most of our studies are audit based and therefore do not require ethical approval.
 Any research carried out at SpaMedica would be undertaken using the principles of the Declaration of Helsinki and approved by the SpaMedica Medical Advisory Board.

 You have the right of access to records we hold on you.
 This is sometimes referred to as a Subject Access Request.
 To help us process your request we will require you to provide proof of your identity and some clarity about the information you require.
-A form is available to help with the request.
-For our patients, the form can be accessed on our external website (www.SpaMedica.co.uk) or it can be provided by contacting the Subject Access Request team below.
+Please send a signed letter with your request by post to the address below or, alternatively, please scan/take a photo of your signed letter and email to us at email@example.com.

 Subject Access Request